demodude4u/Factorio-FBSR/FactorioBlueprintStringRenderer/fbsr-cli-help.md

 Usage:   profile-explore [-build | -assets] <PROFILE>
 Open file manager for the specified profile
       <PROFILE>   Name of the profile
-      -assets     Open the assets folder instead of the profile folder -build      Open the build folder instead of the profile folder
+      -assets     Open the assets zip instead of the profile folder -build      Open the build folder instead of the profile folder

 ```